YasafVol/dc20/projectPlan/stage2.md

     *   `Dialog.Title`: "Attribute Cap Reached for '{overflowTrait.name}'"
     *   `Dialog.Description` (`p`): "Selecting '{overflowTrait.name}' will increase '{overflowAttributeName}' by +{overflowTrait.attributeBonusValue}, exceeding the Level 1 cap of +3.
 You have {overflowAmount} point(s) to free up by reducing other attributes."
     *   **Attribute Reduction Section within Panel:**
+        *   The panel allows reducing any attribute *except* the one `overflowAttributeName` (that the `overflowTrait` is trying to increase).
+Attributes cannot be reduced below -2.
         *   For each of the 4 attributes (displaying values from `tempAttributesForReallocation`):
             *   Label: Attribute Name: [Current Value in Panel]
             *   Melt UI `Button` ("-"):